jjbush11/sports_book/README.md

 ## Instructions:
 1. Download necessary packages (pip install)
+2. Connect to uvm network
-2. Run file `login.py`
+3. Run file `login.py`
-3. You must sign-up to create an account and then you may login with those credentials
+4. You must sign-up to create an account and then you may login with those credentials